 Older findings now place domestication in Cyprus at about 9,500 years ago with fossil remains of a human buried with a cat.
 Of course, that’s a long stretch between a feline roaming near a dwelling to interring it with a person’s body.
 That has raised questions about what would have encouraged this close relationship to occur in the first place.

-The answer may lie with a role that felines still serve today, mousing.
+The answer may lie with a role that felines still serve today: mousing.
 Humans existed as hunters and gatherers for thousands of years.
-It wasn’t until agriculture came on the scene did people form groups and societies.
+It wasn’t until agriculture came on the scene that people formed groups and societies.
 The sequence of events is easy to surmise.
 Farming yielded the grain, which, in turn, attracted the rodents, thus bringing cats into the picture.

 Comparing Dog and Cat Domestication